-The site that hosts and manages the ads needs to run WordPress and Advanced Ads.
+The site hosting and managing the ads must run WordPress and Advanced Ads.
 The website that displays the ads does not need to run on WordPress or use the plugins.

 Try these steps when the ad server does not show the ad:

-- disable all conditions for the ad, e.g., Device or Browser Size visitor conditions
+- Disable all conditions for the ad, e.g., Device or Browser Width visitor conditions.

-- if the ad still doesn’t show up then open the source code view in your browser and check if the ad code contains the ad unit information.
-If that is the case then the ad server is working correctly
+- If the ad still doesn’t show up, open the source code view in your browser and check if the ad code contains the ad unit information.
+If that is the case, then the ad server is working correctly.

-- open the browser console to see if there are any errors given.
-This is often the case if the ad code is broken
+- Open the browser console to see if any errors are given.
+This is often the case if the ad code is broken.

-- if the ad shows up under the Direct URL but not on the target site then look into the browser console for any issues.
+- If the ad appears under the Direct URL but not on the target site, look into the browser console for any issues.
 See Sameorigin or CORS-Policy issues below for the most common problem.